As an Amazon Associate we earn from qualifying purchases.

 Famous Celebrities With J Cups

 Dolly Parton is a well-known and beloved American singer-songwriter.
-She rocks a voluptuous figure with a tiny waist, and we can safely assume her cup size to be around J.
+She rocks a voluptuous figure with a tiny waist, and I can safely assume her cup size to be around J.

 Top Bras for J Cups